RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Lawyer must refuse to take any further part in the case unless the client authorizes the lawyer to inform the court of the lie or falsification.
     - Cannot inform the court without client authority
   - Universal Music Australia Pty Ltd v Sharman License Holdings Ltd
-    - Expert witness called on behalf of Sharman had allowed material suggested by Sharman’s solicitors to be written into his report
+    - Expert witness called on behalf of Sharman had allowed material suggested by Sharman's solicitors to be written into his report
   - A lawyer will not have breached the duty owed to the client by making an independent judgment as to how the case should be run.
     - Uniform Conduct Rules (Solicitors) r 17.2
-  - D’orta-ekenaike v Victoria Legal Aid
+  - D'orta-ekenaike v Victoria Legal Aid
     - Finality test
       - Cannot be tried further
     - Justified advocates immunity